 - 1 bay leaf

 - 2 tablespoons lemon juice optional (½ lemon)

 - Heat a pot or dutch oven over medium-high heat.
 Add sausage and cook for about 5-7 minutes until browned.
 Flip and brown the other side.
 Transfer to a plate, and set aside.

-This post was originally published April 20, 2016.
-Text, recipe, and photos have been updated.
+This post was originally published on April 20, 2016.
+The text, recipe, and photos have been updated.

 How many calories in a bowl of lentils and sausage?